M-o-a-T/moat-mqtt/docs/references/mqttclient.rst

 Publisher
 .........

-The example below uses the :class:`~distmqtt.client.MQTTClient` class to implement a publisher.
+The example below uses the :class:`~moat.mqtt.client.MQTTClient` class to implement a publisher.
 This test publish 3 messages asynchronously to the broker on a test topic.
 For the purposes of the test, each message is published with a different Quality Of Service.